nmaiti/alpine_docker-ddclient/README.md

 docker-ddclient using alpine linux container

 use ddclient to update dynamic dns of name servers.
-Example configs are kept inside /etc/ddclient/config put the ddclient.conf inside ddclient-config folder.
+Example configs are kept inside ddclient_config folder.
+Edit/put your ddclient.conf inside ddclient-config folder as per your ddns provider.
 Add your ddns configuration and secrets here.

 ## Usage